 As a result, it sometimes creates imperfect cells that contain more collagen than healthy skin cells.
-This is why scars differ in appearance to healthy skin.
+Collagen is a protein in your body that helps provide structure to the skin.
+This is why scars differ in appearance from undamaged skin.

 The look of a scar will typically fade with time, though some changes may last longer or be permanent.

-Scar creams work to heal the tissue and reduce the appearance of scars in a few different ways.
-Some skin creams contain mild exfoliants that work away the top layer of skin cells, as well as any dead skin in the area.
+Scar creams work in different ways to heal the tissue and reduce the appearance of scars.
+Some skin creams contain mild exfoliants that rub away the top layer of skin cells and any dead skin in the area.

-Other ingredients work to hydrate the cells themselves to give them a fuller look, which may reduce the appearance of scars.
+Other ingredients hydrate the cells, giving them a fuller look, which may reduce the appearance of scars.

-Scar creams themselves are only one part of the scar caring process.
-People looking to reduce the appearance of scars should also take other precautions, such as avoiding direct sunlight on the scarred area, or wearing sunscreen whenever possible.
+Scar creams are only one part of treating a scar.
+People looking to reduce the appearance of scars should also take other precautions, such as keeping the damaged area out of direct sunlight or wearing sunscreen whenever possible.